Human rights in the Marshall Islands: Freedom of expression

 Freedom of expression is guaranteed by section 1(2)(c) of the Bill of Rights, which states that no-one will be penalized merely on the basis of disagreement with the ideas or beliefs expressed.

 Labor law

 The Government is the main employer in the Marshall Islands.
 There is no legislation relating to collective bargaining, trade union organization or striking.

-The current minimum wage is USD2.00 per hour but a 2016 Amendment Bill intends to increase the amount to USD3.00 per hour.
+The current minimum wage is US$2.00 per hour but a 2016 Amendment Bill intends to increase the amount to US$3.00 per hour.
 The minimum wage is lower than in the US.
 This, along with the fact that the Compact of Free Association entitles Marshallese citizens to live, work and study in the US visa-free as "non-immigrant residents", has resulted in many Marshallese citizens migrating to the US for its higher wages and standards of living.

 The Marshall Islands has been a member of the International Labour Organization (ILO) since 2007, although, its involvement has been limited.